Seizures of Cash at the Airport

 Reconsideration of the DEA’s Decision to Deny Remission or Mitigation

-Any additional correspondence send to the DEA should include the DEA Case and Asset ID numbers referenced above and be addressed to:
+Any additional correspondence sent to the DEA should include the DEA Case and Asset ID numbers referenced above and be addressed to:

 Carmen R. Pomares (or the assigned Forfeiture Counsel)Drug Enforcement Administration